Online Faculty Leaders

 Certified Medical-Surgical Registered Nurse (CMSRN)

 Dr. Murray joined SNHU in 2018.
-She is a Board Certified Public Health Clinical Nurse Specialist and a Certified Pediatric Primary Care Nurse Practitioner.
+She is a board-certified public health clinical nurse specialist and a certified pediatric primary care nurse practitioner.
 Dr. Murray has academic experience in a variety of nursing education programs and held administrative leadership roles in graduate and undergraduate programs.
-She has designed Graduate CNS programs and accelerated second degree programs at prior institutions.
-Dr. Murray has taught both online, hybrid, and in face to face settings.
+She has designed graduate CNS programs and accelerated second degree programs at prior institutions.
+Dr. Murray has taught in face-to-face, online and hybrid settings.

 Her clinical practice has spanned primary care and ambulatory care both in civilian and military settings.
 She has conducted presentations related to improving student understanding of competencies in education and community adherence to preventative care.